 Possible statuses include:

 - Incomplete: At least one detected ad technology provider wasn’t declared at the network level or on the creative.
+Action may be required; review the creative.

 - Complete: All detected ad technology providers have been declared, either at the network level or on the creative.
+No action required.